HypothesisWorks/hypothesis/docs/details.rst

     AssertionError

-The three levels are quiet, normal and verbose. normal is the default, while in quiet Hypothesis will not print anything out, even the final falsifying example.
+The four levels are quiet, normal, verbose and debug. normal is the default, while in quiet Hypothesis will not print anything out, even the final falsifying example. debug is basically verbose but a bit more so.
+You probably don't want it.

 You can also override the default by setting the environment variable HYPOTHESIS_VERBOSITY_LEVEL to the name of the level you want.
 So e.g.